Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Cash Heist (La Casa del Papel)

-Cash Heist – higher generally known as La Casa de Papel in its native Spain – isn’t solely the most-watched non-English present on Netflix, however one of many most-watched series total on the streaming service.
+Cash Heist – higher often known as La Casa de Papel in its native Spain – is just not solely the most-watched non-English present on Netflix, however one of many most-watched series general on the streaming service.

-The crime drama, which follows a crack group of thieves assembled by “The Professor”, sees the gang try to stroll away with billions of euros after a daring heist on the Royal Mint in Spain.

 There are 4 seasons on Cash Heist to watch, so why not see what all of the fuss is about?